vishruth1997/Course-Enrollment-Platform/README.md

 ## 📁 Application Structure

 - **microservice-user-management** – Microservice implemented using Spring Boot.
-More info
 - **microservice-course-management** – Microservice implemented using Spring Boot.
-More info
 - **eureka-discovery-service** – Microservice implemented using Spring Eureka.
-More info
 - **zuul-gateway-service** – Microservice implemented using Spring Zuul.
-More info
 - **client-side** – A Node.js application implemented using React.
 This consumes services hosted by the server side.
-More info

 ---